robphilipp/result/README.md

 What happens when the divisor is 0?
 In that case, the second and third callbacks are skipped and `result2` is a failure `Result` holding the reason for the failure.
 This can be seen from the console log for result2.

-Let's rewrite the example with the `Result` object.
+Let's rewrite the previous example without the `Result`.

 ```ts
 /**